 Talk like a human being

+While non-verbal communication is extremely important, you can’t forget about verbal communication when it comes to connecting via the internet.
 Human connection is even more important in a virtual workplace environment than in an office.
 This makes a lot of sense intuitively since it’s harder to be “seen” virtually and being seen is an important part of any job as well as retaining one.

 “Learning how to read virtual body language can help managers better engage with their remote employees.
 When virtual workers are seen, heard, and valued like their in-office colleagues from the beginning, their contributions will have long-term impacts on your company and your business success,” according to Quartz.